grnisha/wth-github/README.md

-# What the Hack - DevOps with GitHub
+# What the Hack - DevOps with GitHub!

 Check out the challenges [here!](https://aka.ms/wth-github)